Voggastur/data-centric-dev-project/README.md

 [Deployed website](https://voggastur.github.io/data-centric-development-project/)
 [Project Repository](https://github.com/Voggastur/data-centric-dev-project)

-The aim of this website is to present my skills in Python and Jinja templating language to present information from a backend database (mongoDB).
+The aim of this website is to present my skills in Python Flask and Jinja to present information from a backend database (mongoDB).

 ## Table of Contents